Best Ways to See the Wild Horses of the Outer Banks

 Tours are also provided by several different private companies.
 Something to keep in mind is that proceeds from tours offered through the Corolla Wild Horse Fund all go directly to supporting the animals!
 If you do opt for a guided tour, book your spot in advance as space is limited and they tend to sell out during the busy summer months.

-Since the horses are local and call North Carolina’s Outer Banks their home year round, there’s not necessarily a best time of year or time of day to view the horses, which means you don’t have to fret over a specific tour time or seasonality.
+Since the horses are local and call North Carolina’s Outer Banks their home year-round, there’s not necessarily a best time of year or time of day to view the horses, which means you don’t have to fret over a specific tour time or seasonality.